Recognizing Xanax Withdrawal Symptoms and When To Seek Help

 When to Seek Help

 If you have tried to get off Xanax and find yourself returning to it despite your own desire to quit or your doctor’s recommendation, you may have more than a dependency—you could have an addiction.
-In these cases, residential addiction treatment offers you the best path forward to both discontinue Xanax and heal from the underlying issues fuelling your use.
-In a residential treatment environment, you can detox safely with the support of detox specialists who will use the most effective methods to keep you comfortable and minimize Xanax withdrawal symptoms.
+In these cases, the support of detox specialists who will use the most effective methods to keep you comfortable and minimize Xanax withdrawal symptoms.
 Here, your brain will have the opportunity to gradually return to a state of equilibrium without relying on dangerous pharmaceuticals.

 Disrupting physical dependence is only the first step toward recovery.
 In order to truly heal, you must fully explore and treat the issues that drive your Xanax use.
 For some, these issues will be at least partially known—for instance, if you have already been diagnosed with anxiety or panic disorder.
 Even in these cases, however, there may be additional underlying psychological and environmental causes for your addictive behaviors that must be addressed to move forward.
 For recreational users, you will uncover what has made Xanax such an attractive option for you and seek to better understand the roots of your drug abuse.
 Using a personalized curriculum of individual, group-based, and holistic therapies delivered by a strong support network of compassionate clinicians and peers, you will be able to identify the obstacles standing in the way of your healing and remove them, paving a new path toward sustainable wellness.